fenugrec/overlazy/README.md

 Should be harmless on well-formed , legitimate .exe files.

 #### status
-- almost works - the int 3F fixups don't work properly since the additional "call far" isn't covered by the relocations.
+- works for at least some valid .exe files
-- mapping the overlays above the top-of-stack could be a problem
+- mapping the overlays above the top-of-stack could be a problem.

 ### compiling
 I include a codeblocks project file but really not a requirement.
 Just